-“I’m not natural,” UM alumna Abby Lloyd blurted at the camera as we filmed her interview in a boutique coffeehouse in NYC.
+“I’m not natural,” UM alumna Abby blurted at the camera as we filmed her interview in a boutique coffeehouse in NYC.
 Lloyd graduated from UM and landed a job doing social media and eventually graphic design for “Betches” — the snarky media company that reports on everything from dating to mainstream news, always with their signature ‘tude.
 But 10 years have turned Betches’ three college-aged founders into married CEOs, who aren’t exactly campus experts anymore.

 Distraction: What was your experience like at UM?